WilliamHYZhang/WilliamHYZhang.github.io/about.md

   justify-content: center;
   align-content: center;
   flex-direction: column;" markdown="1">
   I'm currently a high school senior based on Long Island, New York.
+I'm most likely incoming at Harvard this fall.
 Outside of school, I'm interested in security (crypto/web3) and AI.
-I like to lift heavy things, eat yummy food, and build cool stuff.
+I like to lift heavy things, eat good food, and build cool stuff.
   </div>
 </div>